The Fair Access Fund

-We believe that a diverse student body provides for a creative and dynamic community and this is in line with the ethos and mission of the BIMM Institute.
+We believe that a diverse student body provides for a creative and dynamic community, which aligns with the ethos and mission of BIMM University.

 We aim to actively support access to our courses from groups of applicants who are underrepresented in Higher Education that face financial challenges and hardship.

-Last academic year, 21/22, BIMM Institute awarded over 250 low-income household bursaries to first year students, to support their transition into student life, to buy equipment or to get the support in place that they needed.
+Last academic year, BIMM University awarded over 250 low-income household bursaries to first-year students to support their transition into student life, buy equipment, or get the support they needed.

-The amount of financial support packages ranges from £150- £1,500 per academic year.
-The low-income household bursary was £1,000 across the full academic year.
-Whilst we cannot commit to payment amounts prior to enrolment, we do aim to allocate the budget across eligible applicants and will confirm the exact payment amount and schedule post enrolment.
+Successful applicants will receive financial support packages of up to £1,000 per academic year.
+While we cannot commit to payment amounts before enrolment, we aim to allocate the budget to eligible applicants.
+We will confirm the exact payment amount and schedule post-enrolment.

 What does The Fair Access Fund aim to do?